CK Travels

 You can fly directly to and from Busan Gimhae International Airport (PUS) from Japan, Thailand, the Philippines, Vietnam, TaiwanSingapore, China and Malaysia.

-There are dozens of domestic daily flights to Busan from Seoul and Jeju – we found these to be very cost effective, often the same price as cross-country coaches but much quicker.
+There are dozens of domestic daily flights to Busan from Seoul and Jeju Island – we found these to be very cost effective, often the same price as cross-country coaches but much quicker.

 Ferry to Busan